MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-implement-various-producer-consumer-patterns.md

 For more information about asynchronous agents, see [Asynchronous Agents](../../parallel/concrt/asynchronous-agents.md).
 For more information about message blocks and message-passing functions, see [Asynchronous Message Blocks](../../parallel/concrt/asynchronous-message-blocks.md) and [Message Passing Functions](../../parallel/concrt/message-passing-functions.md).

-## Example sending a series of numbers to the consumer agent
+## Example sending series of numbers to consumer agent

 In this example, the producer agent sends a series of numbers to the consumer agent.
 The consumer receives each of these numbers and computes their average.
 The application writes the average to the console.